kubernetes/ingress-nginx/controllers/nginx/README.md

 Since 1.9.13 NGINX provides [UDP Load Balancing](https://www.nginx.com/blog/announcing-udp-load-balancing/).

 Ingress does not support UDP services (yet).
-For this reason this Ingress controller uses a ConfigMap where the key is the external port to use and the value is
-`<namespace/service name>:<service port>`
+For this reason this Ingress controller uses the flag `--udp-services-configmap` to point to an existing config map where the key is the external port to use and the value is `<namespace/service name>:<service port>`
 It is possible to use a number or the name of the port.

 The next example shows how to expose the service `kube-dns` running in the namespace `kube-system` in the port `53` using the port `53`